logo academy

 • Speed: XRP transactions are verified in 4 seconds, compared to 10 minutes for Bitcoin.

-• Scalability: XRP consistently handles 1,500 transactions per second (TPS), 24 hours a day, 7 days a week and can be scaled to handle the same throughput as Visa.
+• Scalability: XRP consistently handles 1,500 transactions per second (TPS), 24 hours a day, 7 days a week, and can be scaled up to handle the same transaction volume as Visa.

 • Environmentally friendly: The XRP Ledger instantly settles XRP transactions without the energy costs associated with Proof of Work (or mining).